sensu/sensu-docs/content/sensu-go/5.14/guides/securing-sensu.md

 We will use the [cfssl][10] tool to generate our self-signed certificates.

 The first step is to create a **Certificate Authority (CA)**.
-In order to keep things simple, we will generate all our clients and peer certificates using this CA, but you might eventually want to create distinct CA.
+To keep things straightforward, we will generate all our clients and peer certificates using this CA, but you might eventually want to create distinct CA.

 {{< highlight shell >}}
 echo '{"CN":"CA","key":{"algo":"rsa","size":2048}}' | cfssl gencert -initca - | cfssljson -bare ca -